Tiyper1/introToJsCourse/03-data-types.md

       priceOfSatifaction : 1e309,

       invoice : function(){
-        return "The " + this.year + " " + this.make + " "  + this.model +  " comes with " + this.doors + " doors and is 	         available in the color as long as it's " + this.color + ", for the special price of " + this.price + ".
+        return "The " + this.year + " " + this.make + " "  + this.model +  " comes with " + this.door + " doors and is 	         available in the color as long as it's " + this.color + ", for the special price of " + this.price + ".
 Act now cause the price of your satisfaction is " + this.priceOfSatifaction;
       }
     }